bennettslin/bennett_work_app/MORE_TODO_NOTES.md

 # Definitely do tomorrow
+* More Grammarly fixes
+* Change rock music in onesheet to rock
+* Change references to stealing in annotations
 * Think about partners concept
     * Finish partners part of demo page
-* Change rock music in onesheet to rock
-* Change references to stealing in annotations
 * Vacuum
-* Workout
 * Try out headphones as hearing aids
-* Write to Anita
+* Cardio

 # Today
 * BYCombo work